 Additionally, despite excellent analgesia, long-term pain resulting from declawing is common, as well as an increased incidence of behavioral problems.
 As veterinarians, it is our responsibility to protect the welfare of our patients and provide the highest standard care.
 We have basic ethical precepts that at the forefront include that we should avoid harming our patients.

 This is a common misperception, and there is no evidence that more cats get surrendered if declawing is not an option.
 Most cat owners do not know what declawing entails and are embarrassed when they find out the specifics about the procedure.
 Also, many cat owners declaw because that’s what they’ve always done.
 Education is the first step in explaining to cat owners why cat’s scratch and that it is normal feline behavior.
 As you can see in this data from the Dumb Friends League, one of the largest animal shelters in Denver, the number of surrendered cats has decreased since Denver banned declawing.
+The British Columbia SPCA has shown no increase in surrender of cats overall or due to destructive scratching behavior since declawing was banned.

 + How can I stop declawing?
 I’m going to lose clients because they want/need their cats to be declawed?